ethanvillalovoz/ddpg-paper-reimplementation/README.md

 ---

+## 🚦 CI/CD Status
+This project now features **Continuous Integration (CI)** and **Continuous Deployment (CD)** via GitHub Actions:
+- All pushes and pull requests are automatically tested on macOS runners.
+- Documentation is automatically deployed to GitHub Pages after each update to `main`.
+- TensorFlow-dependent tests are skipped on CI due to macOS runner limitations.

+---

 ## 📖 Description
 This project implements the Deep Deterministic Policy Gradient (DDPG) algorithm, a model-free, off-policy actor-critic method for continuous control.
 It features:
 - Modular codebase (separate agent, networks, buffer, noise, wrappers)